AmElmo/Covid_tracking_dashboard/readme.md

 # 🤖 Stack overview

 - Python
-- Pandas: for data manipulation and package definition
+- Pandas: for data manipulation and package definition.
-- Matplotlib and Seaborn: for pre-visualization in Jupyter Notebook
+- Matplotlib and Seaborn: for pre-visualization in Jupyter Notebook.
-- Google Bigquery: to create the databases
+- Google Bigquery: to create the databases.
-- Metabase: to visualize the data
+- Metabase: to visualize the data.
-- REST Countries API: to get country info
+- REST Countries API: to get basic country information.

 **COVID-19 Open Data**: Covid-19 dataset created by Google.
 Not updated since September 15th 2022 - but scripts re-used and adapted for this project.